lachlanmcdonald/mg-shader-wiki/Weave-Brush.md

 - **Line Color**: Color of the outline between squares
 - **Line Width**: Width of the outline between squares

-Setting any of the colors to `0` will also result in empty voxels.
+Setting either of the colors to `0` will result in empty voxels.

 ## Modes